Mr-xRed/silverbullet-libraries/EmbedGoogleMapsWidget.md

-#meta

-## Embed Google Maps in your pages
+# Embed Google Maps in your pages

-The widget accepts following arguments:
+## The widget accepts following arguments:

 *   `qry` - required - City, Address, Coordinates
 *   `width` - optional - in pixels or %, default is 640